Marijuana Rescheduling

 2. Congress passes legislation to schedule or reschedule a drug.

-No. The DEA has the final say on scheduling and will determine factors the FDA did not.
-Considerations on drug scheduling can be initiated by anyone, in this case it was initiated by President Biden in October 2022.
+Considerations on drug scheduling can be initiated by anyone and are reviewed every decade or so.
+This review was initiated by President Biden in October 2022.
 The Attorney General directs the FDA to gather relevant scientific and medical information (outlined below), the FDA submits those findings to the AG and makes their recommendations based off of the findings.
 If the FDA recommends scheduling the drug, the DEA reviews the findings and makes a determination.
-Then the AG as head of the main agency (DOJ) will initiate rulemaking proceedings.
+Then the agency in charge will initiate rulemaking proceedings.
+There will be a public comment period of 30-60 days where the public can weigh in on that decision.
+After the comment period is over, the agency must review the comments and craft a final rule with those comments in mind.
+After the final rule is issued, it is then ripe for any legal challenges and any potential action from Congress.

 What’s the difference between Schedule I and Schedule III?